revdotcom/revspeech-api-docs/source/index.rst

-Welcome to the Revspeech API Documentation
+Welcome to the RevSpeech API Documentation
 ===========================

 **Go to Rev.ai Home**: https://www.rev.ai

-This Revspeech API aims to deliver quality speech-text recognition via an API.
+This RevSpeech API aims to deliver quality speech-text recognition via an API.
 All public methods and objects are documented here for developer reference.

 *This documentation is a work in progress and subject to change*